bhbmaster/rhood/README.md

 ## EXTRA INFORMATION ABOUT ORDERS

-If you need to see alot of extra information about each order.
-This is alot of extra information, as during normal operations we only need the average price, amount, and date - well we also check to make sure the transaction state was not cancelled.
+To view all of the information returned from the robinhood API about every order run it with --extra option or --csv option (csv saves the same information).
+This extra information is ommited during normal operations as we are only concerned with each orders: date, price, amount, state.

     python rhood.py --extra

 This option can be ran with --save and --load.
-Even though load offers speed increases by avoiding contacting the API for order parsing, it will still be a little time consuming as during printing the extra information we will check with the API to map symbol IDs to their names.
+Even though load offers speed increases by avoiding contacting the API for order parsing, this option will still be a little time consuming as contact the API to map IDs to Symbol names.

 ## HELP